mathjax/MathJax-docs/input/tex/extensions/centernot.rst

 centernot
 #########

-The `centernot` extension partially implements the ``centernot`` style package from LaTeX.
+The `centernot` extension implements the ``centernot`` style package from LaTeX.
 It provides the ``\centernot`` command which can be used as a replacement of the standard ``\not`` command and generally leads to a better alignment of the slash with the operator it negates.
 This can be observed with the following two examples:

 .. code-block:: latex